Top 3 Startup Challenges (And What To Do About Them!)

 Specific advice on fixing these problems depends on your niche and specific expenses.
 But these tools and numbers can help you evaluate and improve your startup's financial health.

 • Operating Income calculates your profitability.
-This is a major indicator of current success and potential future success.
+This is a significant indicator of current success and potential future success.

 • Burn Rate is how fast you spend money before becoming profitable.
-Carefully calculating your burn rate can aid in growth, planning, and future success.
+Carefully calculating your burn rate can help you achieve growth, plan effectively, and ensure future success.

 • Debt-to-Equity Ratio shows how your capital has been raised.
-This tells investors and lenders how stable or risky your startup might be.
+This indicates to investors and lenders how stable or risky your startup may be.

 • Working Capital calculates how much you have to pay off short-term debt.
 This is the current financial health of your business.